 Look at the full deal.
-If we take the \P A, draw trumps and take the Club finesse, when it fails, (again, what else is new?)
-East will still have a Heart to lead to his pal in West.
-Then West switches to a Diamond, through the K, and we lose two Diamonds to go with the K and \PQ .
-Not good.
+If we take the \blacktriangleleft A, draw trumps and take the Club finesse, when it fails, (again, what else is new?)
+East will still have a Heart to lead to his mate sitting West.
+Then West switches to a Diamond, through the \bigstar K, and we lose two Diamonds to go with the \bigstar K and \blacktriangledown Q. Not good.

-We are too smart, now that we are learning about the hold-up and how it might be used in suit contracts.
-We duck the ♥K, preventing East from ever bouncing the lead to West.
+We are too clever to fall for that one now that we are learning about the hold-up and how it might be used in suit contracts.
+We duck the \mathbf{v} K, preventing East from ever transferring the lead to West.
 This way we avoid losing two Diamond tricks.